EddieHubCommunity/BioDrop/README.md

 ## 🧰 Contributing

-- Contributions make the open source community such an amazing place to learn, inspire, and create.
+- Contributions make the open source community an amazing place to learn, inspire, and create.
 - Any contributions you make are **truly appreciated**.
 - Let's continue contributing to keep the community active and growing.